6.Exploring advanced input options

 - Editing the Visual Studio solution's capabilities to allow eye tracking in the built application

 Next we will add the EyeTrackingTutorialDemo script for some exciting interactions.
-The EyeTrackingTutorialDemo script is included as part of this tutorial series’ repository and is not included by default with the Mixed Reality Toolkit.
-For each 3D object in the grid collection, add the EyeTrackingTutorialDemo script by searching for the component in the “Add Component” menu.
+The EyeTrackingTutorialDemo script is included as part of this tutorial series repository.
+It is not included by default with the Mixed Reality Toolkit.
+For each 3D object in the grid collection, add the EyeTrackingTutorialDemo script by searching for the component in the Add Component menu.

 Spin the object while looking at the target.
-We would like to configure our 3D object to spin while we are looking at it.
-To do this, insert a new field in the “While Looking At Target” section of the EyeTrackingTarget component, as shown in the image below.
+We want to configure our 3D object to spin while we are looking at it.
+To do this, insert a new field in the While Looking At Target() section of the EyeTrackingTarget component as shown in the image below.

 In newly created field, add the current Game Object to the empty field, and select EyeTrackingTutorialDemo>RotateTarget() as shown in the image below.
 Now the 3D object is configured to spin when it is being gazed upon with eye tracking.